Ice Hockey Superleague: Collapse

 Cardiff Devils and Newcastle Jesters pulled out of the league in 2001, reducing the membership of the Superleague to seven clubs.
-Then, Manchester Storm and Scottish Eagles both folded within a week of one another during the early stages of the 2002-03 season, leaving just five teams remaining.
+Then, Manchester Storm and Scottish Eagles both folded within a week of one another during the early stages of the 2002–03 season, leaving just five teams remaining.
 To make matters worse, in December 2002 Bracknell Bees announced their intention to resign from the league to join the BNL at the end of the season, and uncertainty arose surrounding the future of London Knights and their London Arena home at this time; which ultimately led to the Knights folding in 2003.
 Owing a large debt to Ice Hockey UK and facing the prospect of having only three member clubs, the Superleague placed itself into liquidation on 30 April 2003.

-Elite ice hockey league
+Elite Ice Hockey League

 The Elite Ice Hockey League was formed by the remaining three clubs (Belfast Giants, Nottingham Panthers, and Sheffield Steelers) and played their first season on 12 September 2003.
 The Elite league is seen as the successor league to the Ice Hockey Superleague.